fe1inae/grimoire/src/wiki/collapse/index.md

-this doesnt mean to conclude that, per se, a "minimalist" website is good enough. that builds on many, many complex technologies just to render some text. its quite uneccesary, in an extreme scenario. if we accept the black box to do all our tasks without fail, what will we do when it does fail?
+this doesnt mean to conclude that, per se, a "minimalist" website is good enough. that builds on many, many complex technologies just to render some text. its quite unnecessary, in an extreme scenario. if we accept the black box to do all our tasks without fail, what will we do when it does fail?

-realisitcally, i dont believe computers are required for humanity to thrive, at least to a reasonable extent. arguably they have been worse overall for us, but regardless, thats not fun nor optimistic.
+realistically, i dont believe computers are required for humanity to thrive, at least to a reasonable extent. arguably they have been worse overall for us, but regardless, thats not fun nor optimistic.

-fundemental tasks
+fundamental tasks
 -----------------

 - computation